gcsfct/gcs-site/content/about.md

 ### Do you want to be part of it?
 If you want to learn and develop your skills in Cyber Security you just need to let us know through our [form](https://docs.google.com/forms/d/1NEHZnoQCcGiuuqpUM6OKQ01TAjNDT_Q-dbBtMplJ7fk/viewform?edit_requested=true).
-Dont be afraid, we are waiting for you!
+We are waiting for you!